-2.3.1 Since the 1993 Act came into force more than 10 statutes have impacted directly on the Board's functions and roles.
+- 3.2.1 Since the 1993 Act came into force more than 10 statutes have impacted directly on the Board's functions and roles.
 The Board has a number of statutory functions, largely set out under the 1993 Act and the Management of Offenders etc. (Scotland) Act 2005.
 A significant watershed was the Convention Rights (Compliance) (Scotland) Act 2001 (the 2001 Act).
 Until then the Board carried out an advisory role as a paper exercise.
 In effect, the Board became a decision-making body and the Scotlish Ministers/executive were/was required to give effect to its decisions rather than viewing them as recommendations which could be accepted or rejected.
-The 2001 Act amended the 1993 Act and radically altered the system of parole in Scotland.
+The 2001 Act amended the 1993 Act and radically altered the system of parole in Scotland. - 3.2.2 Part 1 of the 2001 Act introduced new release arrangements for life prisoners, augmented the role of the Board and ensured compliance with certain decisions of the European Court of Human Rights ("ECtHR").

-- 2.3.2 Part 1 of the 2001 Act introduced new release arrangements for life prisoners, augmented the role of the Board and ensured compliance with certain decisions of the European Court of Human Rights ("ECtHR"). - 2.3.3 Part 2 of the 2001 Act reformed the constitution of the Board, created rule-making powers and established a system of tribunals and security of tenure of Board members that was compliant with Article 6 of the European Convention for the Protection of Human Rights and Fundamental Freedoms ("the Convention").
-The Parole Board (Scotland) Rules 2001 (SSI 2001/315 the 2001 Rules) make provision with respect to the proceedings of the Board. - 2.3.4 The Board was reformed into a Tribunal Non-departmental Public Body, which is an independent, judicial body the members of which hold judicial office independent of Scottish Ministers and which acts as a Court. - 2.3.5 Like Parole Boards and their equivalents in New Zealand, Australia, South Africa, the United States, Canada, Jersey, Guernsey, the Isle of Man, Northern Ireland, Ireland, England and Wales, and most members of the Council of Europe, the Board is independent of the country's court system. - 2.3.6 Scottish Ministers have confirmed that they consider that the Board and panels of the Board operate as courts for the purposes of Articles 5(4) and 6(1) of the European Convention on Human Rights.
+- 3.2.3 Part 2 of the 2001 Act reformed the constitution of the Board, created rule-making powers and established a system of tribunals and security of tenure of Board members that was compliant with Article 6 of the European Convention for the Protection of Human Rights and Fundamental Freedoms ("the Convention").
+The Parole Board (Scotland) Rules 2022 (SSI 2022/385 the 2022 Rules) make provision with respect to the proceedings of the Board - 3.2.4 Like Parole Boards and their equivalents in New Zealand, Australia, South Africa, the United States, Canada, Jersey, Guernsey, the Isle of Man, Northern Ireland, Ireland, England and Wales, and most members of the Council of Europe, the Board is independent of the country's court system. - 3.2.5 Scottish Ministers have confirmed that they consider that the Board and panels of the Board operate as courts for the purposes of Articles 5(4) and 6(1) of the European Convention on Human Rights.
 They are not "courts" in the conventional sense of bodies which adjudicate between parties who are in dispute or preside over criminal trials or civil proofs.
-Nevertheless, their role is at least partly inquisitorial in nature.
+Their role is at least partly inquisitorial in nature.
 It is not the responsibility of the Board to consider questions of punishment and general deterrence.
-These issues are matters for the sentencing court. - 2.3.7 The Board and oral hearings of the Board are not "courts" for any of the purposes of the Judiciary and Courts (Scotland) Act 2008 (the 2008 Act) and in particular are not listed as a court in Section 2 of the Act "Head of the Scottish Judiciary", subsection (6).
-However, appointments to the Board are overseen by the Judicial Appointments Board for Scotland as set out in section 10(1)(fzc) of the 2008 Act.

-2.3.8 The Board only grants release in cases where the level and nature of risk is manageable; this decision is informed by the evaluation of risk.
+These issues are matters for the sentencing court. - 3.2 .6 The Board and oral hearings of the Board are not "courts" for any of the purposes of the Judiciary and Courts (Scotland) Act 2008 (the 2008 Act) and in particular are not listed as a court in Section 2 of the Act "Head of the Scottish Judiciary", subsection (6).
+However, appointments to the Board are overseen by the Judicial Appointments Board for Scotland as set out in section 10(1)(fzc) of the 2008 Act. - 3.2.7 The Board only grants release in cases where the level and nature of risk is manageable; this decision is informed by the evaluation of risk.
 The Board's main aim is to ensure that the risk posed by a prisoner, if released, can be safely managed in the community.
 If released, the prisoner will serve the remainder of their sentence in the community under the supervision of a social worker, and subject to consideration of recall to custody if the licence conditions are breached.